hz-b/gtpsa-cpp/README.rst

 =================================================================

 The gtpsa C -> C++ -> Python Pybind11 interfaces were implemented by Pierre Schnizer.

-However, some of the key gtpsa map analysis functions are implemented in the Lua scripting language – see below – so they have been re-implemented in C++.
+However, some of the key gtpsa map analysis functions are implemented in the Lua scripting language; see below.

+Hence, they have been re-implemented in C++.

 The gtpsa C++ -> Python Pybind11 part is in: